 Coveo is an AI-powered search and relevance company with more than 700 employees.
 They use machine learning, unified search, and analytics to bring relevance to every interaction a business has with customers, partners, and employees.
+Read on to learn how they saved thousands of hours each year by syncing Jira and Asana with Unito.

 Some of Coveo’s biggest initiatives rely on cross-team collaboration between the marketing and development teams.
 But each team had their own workflow — and their own tool — which created collaboration issues.